Search

 The FHL, though smaller than the rest of the calf muscles we mentioned, is in charge of the finer movement of the foot.
 Its main functions are:

-• Flexies the joints of the big toe as your foot is rising from the ground
+• Flexes the joints of the big toe as your foot rises from the ground

 • Helps with plantar flexion of the ankle joint (alongside gastroc and soleus)